PufferFinance/PufferPool/docs/Guardians.md

 * Changes the following internal variables used for Intel SGX: `bytes32 internal _mrsigner` and `bytes32 internal _mrenclave`

 *Requirements*:
-* May only be called by Guardians
+* May only be called by the protocol DAO

 `validateGuardianSignatures`